Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

-Even in an environment of rising house prices, low-to-moderate income earners may still be able to become homeowners, even with a modest down payment or a limited credit history.
-Opportunities may exist for homebuyers with moderate incomes through programs from cities, nonprofit organizations, and financial institutions.
+Low-to-moderate income earners may be able to become homeowners, even with a modest down payment or a limited credit history.
+Opportunities may also exist for homebuyers with moderate incomes through programs from cities, nonprofit organizations, and financial institutions.

 These examples, based on the experiences of typical homebuyers with low-to-moderate incomes, outline different paths to homeownership without large down payments or perfect credit scores.